 LION Hand Unit

-Lilongwe Institute for Orthopaedics and Neurosurgery
+Lilongwe Institute for Orthopaedics and Neurosurgery - Malawi

 Malawi has the 9th highest rate of road traffic deaths in the world.
-For every death, there are 25 non-fatal injuries causing permanent disability which can effect whole families and lead to poverty and dependency.
+For every death, there are 25 non-fatal injuries causing permanent disability which can affect whole families and lead to poverty and dependency.

 The Lilongwe Institute of Orthopaedics and Neurosurgery (LION) is a new purpose built healthcare facility for treating injured Malawi patients free of charge.
 It is attached to the Kamuzu Central Hospital, in Lilongwe, the capital city of Malawi, which serves a catchment population of several million people.

-How we will help?
 For five years, the British Society for Surgery of the Hand (BSSH) and the British Association of Hand Therapists (BAHT) will assist LION in the delivery of treatment for elective and traumatic conditions of the hand.

 Anything you can give will be greatly received, and help transform the lives of those who have been affected by hand trauma and disability in a limited resource setting.

 The easiest way to make a donation is via JustGiving.
 There are options for a one-off donation or to set up a monthly donation.
 JustGiving also makes it easy for BSSH to claim GiftAid, an extra 25p for every £1 you donate.

 Please write all cheques out to "British Society for Surgery of the Hand" and post to: